goehringlab/par-segmentation/README.md

 ## Instructions

-See the tutorial notebook [here](scripts/Tutorial.ipynb)
+For usage instructions please see the [tutorial notebook](scripts/Tutorial.ipynb).
+To run the notebook interactively you have two options:

+#### Option 1: Cloud

-To run in the cloud click 'launch binder' at the top
+To run in the cloud, click the 'launch binder' button at the top.
+Please note that it may take several minutes to open the notebook

+#### Option 2: Local

+Step 1: Open [Docker](https://www.docker.com/products/docker-desktop/) and pull the docker image (copy and paste into the terminal)

+    docker pull tsmbland/par-segmentation

+Step 2: Run the docker container (copy and paste into the terminal)

+    docker run -p 8888:8888 tsmbland/par-segmentation

+This will print a URL for you to copy and paste into your web browser to open up Jupyter

+Step 3: When finished, delete the container and image

+    docker container prune -f
+    docker image rm tsmbland/par-segmentation

 ## Publications